wdunster/QC_WGS_23/EZNA_Mollusc_DNA_Protocol.md

 3. Using a scalpal, cut a small 2x2 cm cube of tissue from the original sample and place in a 1.5mL microcentrifuge tube.
 This should be around 30 mg of tissue

-4. dd 350 uL of ML1 Buffer and 25 uL Proteinase K Solution.
+4. dd 350 uL of ML1 Buffer AND 25 uL Proteinase K Solution.
 Votex to mix

-5. Incubate 15 hrs at 37C in bead bath
+5. Incubate 15 hrs at 56C in thermomixer

 6. Clean scalpal blades as follows: 3x rinse with 80% bleach; 2x rinse with 70% EtOH; 2x rinse with DI 2